bhabermaas/sample-downloader/README.md

 The command is invoked on the same host system as the Wercker CLI runner start is issued when the local file system is used as persistant storage for the pipeline data.
-The Wercker CLI runner start command must provide the --oci-download option containing the URL used by the Wercker Web UI to start unmanaged runners (i.e  --oci-download=http://<hostname or ip>:<port number> ).
-The choice of port number is optional and defaults to port 8091 when the runner-download command is executed.
+The Wercker CLI runner start command must provide the --oci-download option containing the URL to be used by the Wercker Web UI (i.e  --oci-download=http://<hostname or ip>:<port number> ).
+The choice of port number is optional and defaults to port 8091 when omittted from the  runner-download command.

 runner-download [--debug] server [--port=8091]

+The --debug option, when included, will log every download request in the log.

-The Wercker Web UI must be able to redirect to the runner-download command from the Internet.
+The Wercker Web UI must be able to redirect to the runner-download program from the Internet.
 For this to work it is necessary to setup suitable routing and/or open the chosen port number through your router.
-Artifacts can only be downloaded provided the runner-command is running and accessible.
+Artifacts can only be downloaded when the runner-download is running and accessible.

-When using OCI Object Storage for the persistant storage medium, it is not necesdsary to run the service on the same host computer where the unmanaged runner is executing.
+When using OCI Object Storage for the persistant storage medium, it is not necessary to run the service on the same host computer where the unmanaged runners are executing.
 For this type of configuration, the runner-download can run anywhere that has access to the OCI Object Storage service and can be accessed as described earlier.

 Execution as a Kubernetes or OKE Service
 ----------------------------------------

-The runner-download command runs within a container managed by the Kubernetres or OKE system.
-This type of configuration is a more complicated setup and is intended ONLY for pipeline information persisted to OCI object storage.
+The runner-download command runs within a container managed by Kubernetres or the OKE system.
+This type of configuration is a more complicated setup and is intended ONLY for pipeline information persisted to the OCI Object Storage service.
+This configuration is meant to compliment managed runners controlled by the Wercker Operator.
+The same secrets used to configure the Wercker Operator must be used for this deployment.

 1. Create a secret which contains all the OCI Object Storage access information and credentials.
+The secrets already created for the Wercker Operator can be used in lieu of defining as described here.

    kubectl create secret generic ocisecrets \
    --from-literal tenancy=<oci tenancy> \